jchaskell/SOTU/mydeck/index.md

 ---
 ## Graphing the Data
-Users can select the word they want to track and the graph will display on the main panel.
+Users can select the word they want to track from a list of 31 choices and the graph will display on the main panel.

 The code for graphing counts of the word "God" is here: